 The higher the stage, the more advanced the cancer.

 Stage I cancer.
-The cancer is found only in only one part of the prostate.
+The cancer is found only in one part of the prostate.
 Stage I is called localized prostate cancer.
 It cannot be felt during a digital rectal exam or seen with imaging tests.
 If the PSA is less than 10 and the Gleason score is 6 or less, Stage I cancer is likely to grow slowly.

 Stage II cancer.
 The cancer is more advanced than stage I. It has not spread beyond the prostate and is still called localized.
 The cells are less normal than cells in stage I, and may grow more rapidly.
 There are two types of stage II prostate cancer: